texture-not-found/badapple-ti84plus/README.md

 To build, just run `./build.py`.
 If everything goes successfully, it will produce the final application file `./badapple.8xk` which you can then transfer to your calculator or run on an emulator.

 ## Transfer Issues
+You shouldn't experience any issues as this version is much smaller, but here is the original readme in case you still run into problems:

 Calculator file transfer software is unreliable for application files this large.
 I have only been able to successfully transfer the app using TILP.
 If you are having problems with TILP crashing, that is probably because you have a version that does not allocate enough memory for applications larger than 50 pages.
 If this is happening to you, or the transfer is otherwise failing, you can try running `./build_allsizes.py` to generate multiple application files of differing sizes, and try each one until it works.

 ## Editing